ttm-advisors/school-network-diagnostic-guide/README.md

 ## About the Sponsors and Authors

-The original version of this guide was developed by TTM Advisors LLC under the sponsorship of the [Heckscher Foundation for Children]().
+The original version of this guide was developed by TTM Advisors LLC under the sponsorship of the [Heckscher Foundation for Children]((https://www.heckscherfoundation.org/)).

 <table border="0" align="center">